yuvisite/Youvi/readme.md

 ## Danmaku

-Danmaku and its input is everywhere in all video modes (even in PIP via Documment-PIP API).
+Danmaku and its input is everywhere in all video modes (even in PIP via Document-PIP API).
 For scripts you need yt-dlp.
 Find the script, open PowerShell and write:
 ```bash
 py yt_comments_to_danmaku.py https://www.youtube.com/watch?v=smth
 ```